-Santa Barbara Music Club Always FREE concerts
+Santa Barbara Music Club Always FREE Concerts

 Faulkner Gallery, Santa Barbara Public Library, 40 E. Anapamu Street

 One of the highlights of Santa Barbara Music Club's concerts is the opportunity for audiences to hear great music from a variety of historical periods, with a diversity of musical forms, performed by excellent artists.
-This concert features pianist Paul Berkowitz, UCSB Professor and Head of the Keyboard Program, in a concert featuring a seldom-performed masterpiece, the Thirty-three Variations on a Waltz of Diabelli, Op.
-120, by Ludwig van Beethoven.
+This opening concert features internationally renowned pianist Constantine Finehouse in a program highlighting beloved masterworks of the Classical and Romantic periods.

-The piano works of Beethoven's late period include six Piano Sonatas and the so-called "Diabelli Variations."
-These variations were the composer's entry in a competition sponsored by the Viennese publisher Anton Diabelli: it seems that Diabelli circulated his waltz to 50 composers of the time, each of whom was requested to compose one variation - the project of course being designed to generate publicity for Diabelli's publishing company.
-And it is typical of Beethoven, then in his last decade, to have submitted not one, but a tour de force of 33 magnificent variations on Diabelli's silly little waltz theme - thus conceiving a veritable microcosm of the art of improvisation.
+The concert opens with Mozart's charming Twelve Variations on "Ah vous dirai-je, Maman," K. 265/300e.
+The melody of this popular French children's song has had numerous lyrics written to it, including the familiar "Baa, Baa, Black Sheep," "The Alphabet Song," and Twinkle, Twinkle, Little Star," and in this composition, Mozart's best known set of variations, the composer displays – indeed, revels in – his virtuosic ability to build a substantial structure from the simplest of materials.

-Considered one of the greatest sets of variations for the keyboard, along with Bach's Goldberg Variations, the work has inspired effusive praise from noted musical authorities: critic Martin Cooper has written, "The variety of treatment is almost without parallel, so that the work represents a book of advanced studies in Beethoven's manner of expression and his use of the keyboard, as well as a monumental work in its own right;" composer Arnold Schönberg termed the Diabelli, "With respect to the harmony, it deserves to be called the most adventurous work by Beethoven;" and pianist Alfred Brendel commented, "The theme has ceased to reign over its unruly offspring.
-Rather, the variations decide what the theme may have to offer them.
-Instead of being confirmed, adorned and glorified, it is improved, parodied, ridiculed, disclaimed, transfigured, mourned, stamped out, and finally uplifted."
+In complete contrast, Alexander Scriabin's Deux Poèmes, Op.
+32 follows, offering in the "Andante cantabile" an introverted, dreamily passionate utterance, and in the "Allegro, con eleganza, confiducia" an assertively outgoing proclamation.
+Interestingly, Scriabin had envisioned writing an opera, and these two works were originally conceived as arias in it, but the plan never came to fruition; the fanciful, imaginative characters of the two poems, however, stand alone as eloquent testimony to the composer's dramatic creativity nonetheless.

 For additional information about this or other Santa Barbara Music Club programs and performing artists, visit our web site at www.sbmusicclub.org